jonathanfischer97/ionerdss/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ionerdss documentation!
+Welcome to ionerdss Documentation!
 ==================================

+**NERDSS** (NonEquilibrium Reaction-Diffusion Self-assembly Simulator) is a simulator for reaction-diffusion processes.
-**NERDSS** is NonEquilibrium Reaction-Diffusion Self-assembly Simulator. **ioNERDSS** is a Python package for  creating user-friendly analysis tools for setting up models and analyzing output from the reaction-diffusion simulator NERDSS.
+**ioNERDSS** is a Python package that streamlines setting up models and analyzing output from NERDSS.

+This documentation includes:

+- How to install and compile NERDSS
+- How to install ioNERDSS
+- Tutorials (via Jupyter notebooks)
+- Release notes for both NERDSS and ioNERDSS
+- An auto-generated API reference for `ioNERDSS`

 Contents
 --------

 .. toctree::
+   :maxdepth: 2
+   :caption: Documentation

+   installation
    downloads
    release_notes
-   installation
+   tutorials
+   api_reference

 Indices and tables
 ==================